BioBit/AuraGPT/README.md

 ## Critical prerequisites to install

+Clone this repository into a directory on your host machine.
+The container will need to access certain source fails when it is composing.

 ---
 ## Step 1: Create a Discord bot

 1. Go to https://discord.com/developers/applications create an application
-2. Build a Discord bot under the application
+3. Build a Discord bot under the application.
+> General information: AuraGPT, Description (Neural Nexus AI, powered by ChatGPT)

+> Bot: Give it a name that you like, for example `Nexus Mind`.
+Make sure to disable 'Public Bot' option.
+Enable 'Message Content Intent'
-3. Get the token from bot setting
+4. Get the token from bot setting

    ![image](https://user-images.githubusercontent.com/89479282/205949161-4b508c6d-19a7-49b6-b8ed-7525ddbef430.png)
-4. Store the token to `.env` under the `DISCORD_BOT_TOKEN`
+6. Store the token to `.env` under the `DISCORD_BOT_TOKEN`

    <img height="190" width="390" alt="image" src="https://user-images.githubusercontent.com/89479282/222661803-a7537ca7-88ae-4e66-9bec-384f3e83e6bd.png">

-5. Turn MESSAGE CONTENT INTENT `ON`
+7. Turn MESSAGE CONTENT INTENT `ON`

    ![image](https://user-images.githubusercontent.com/89479282/205949323-4354bd7d-9bb9-4f4b-a87e-deb9933a89b5.png)

-6. Invite your bot to your server via OAuth2 URL Generator
+8. Invite your bot to your server via OAuth2 URL Generator

    ![image](https://user-images.githubusercontent.com/89479282/205949600-0c7ddb40-7e82-47a0-b59a-b089f929d177.png)
 ---